Buyer’s Remorse: What It Is and How to Stop It

 1. Buying too fast

-Fast purchases feel easy because they remove friction.
-That convenience is useful when you know what you need, but it can backfire when you are undecided.
-One-click checkout leaves very little room for reflection.
+Fast purchases feel smooth because they remove friction.
+That is helpful when you know exactly what you need.
+It is less helpful when you are unsure and a one-tap checkout gives you almost no time to think.

 4. Sales urgency